Ruth Patrick: Awards and honours

 The Ruth Patrick Science Education Center in Aiken, South Carolina, is named after her.
 The Association for the Sciences of Limnology and Oceanography gives out a Ruth Patrick Award "to honor outstanding research by a scientist in the application of basic aquatic science principles to the identification, analysis and/or solution of important environmental problems."
 This botanist is denoted by the author abbreviation R.M.Patrick when citing a botanical name.

 On November 17, 2007, a gala was held in honor of.
 Patrick's upcoming 100th birthday at The Academy of Natural Sciences in Philadelphia, PA.
 Notable guests included Governor of Pennsylvania Ed Rendell.

 Dr Patrick received more than 25 honorary degrees.
 In 2009, Patrick was inducted into the National Women's Hall of Fame.

 Personal life

 Patrick was married twice.
 She retained her maiden name when writing scientific papers, at her father's request.
 Her husbands were Charles Hodge IV and Lewis H. Van Dusen Jr. With Charles Hodge IV she had one son.
-Charles was an entomologist and a direct descendant of Benjamin Franklin.
+Charles was a pediatric gastroenterologist and a direct descendant of Benjamin Franklin.

 Patrick died at a retirement home in 2013.
 She was 105.
 As a tribute to her father and her childhood in Kansas City, Missouri, Dr. Patrick left most of her library to the Linda Hall Library at her death.
 These books focus on microscopy and microscopical observations.